Tips for Installing Navigation Lights

 Are your lights correctly fitted?

-These guidelines have been developed for power boats less than 20 metres in length and can help you
+essay writers for hire These guidelines have been developed for power boats less than 20 metres in length and can help you

 • select the right lights for your boat

 By law, navigation lights and their installation on recreational boats are required to comply with the

 positioning and technical requirements of an international agreement, commonly known as the COLREGS.

 Marine Safety Authorities enforce the requirements of the COLREGS and can provide a summary of those

 requirements as they apply in your local area.